TreyThomas93/TDA-Token/README.md

 - The purpose of this program is to obtain access and refresh tokens from TDAmeritrade for a specific account, and store that information in your MongoDB database.

+- This program uses Tkinter to generate a GUI to make it easier to insert user info.

+- You are going to need to connect to the MongoDB Live_Trader database that you created in your cluster.
+You will need to store your URI in a .env file stored in the root folder of the program.
+If you are unsure on how to setup a cluster with a database, Youtube, StackOverflow, and the Mongo docs will help you.
+It's quite easy.
+And if you need to, you can always contact me and I will be more than happy to help.

 - There are two types of users you can select from:

     1. Existing User - User already has a collection in Mongo.
 If the user inputs an existing account id, then the account specified will be the one updated.
 If account id is new, then it will be added.